1961 Waterford Senior Hurling Championship

 The 1961 Waterford Senior Hurling Championship was the 61st staging of the Waterford Senior Hurling Championship since its establishment by the Waterford County Board in 1897.
+The championship ran from 14 May to 29 October 1961.

 Mount Sion were the defending champions.

-On 29 October 1961, Mount Sion won the championship after a 2–14 to 2–04 defeat of Erin's Own in the final.
-This was their 17th championship title overall and their ninth title in succession.
+The final, a replay, was played on 29 October 1961 at Walsh Park in Waterford, between Mount Sion and Erin's Own, in what was their third consecutive meeting in the final.
+Mount Sion won the match by 2–14 to 2–04 to claim their 17th championship title overall and a ninth consecutive title.